Connect with others who understand.

 Muscle Fatigability

-Muscle fatigability is somewhat similar to muscle tiredness.
+Muscle fatigability is similar to muscle tiredness.
 As its name suggests, muscle fatigability refers to a person’s muscles becoming easily fatigued.
 A person may start activities or movements normally, but their muscles tire very quickly.
-They may also need more time than usual to recover from the activity or movement.
+They may also need more time than usual to recover from an activity or movement.

 What Do Jelly Legs in MS Feel Like?

-MyMSTeam members have many different experiences with jelly legs.
-One member reported that their MS left them feeling like they had "cement or prisoner balls and Jell-O" on their legs.
-Another member explained that, for no apparent reason, their knee “just buckles if I try to straighten or extend my left leg to a point where my knee is fully extended."
+Another member explained that, for no apparent reason, their knee “just buckles if I try to straighten or extend my left leg to a point where my knee is fully extended.”

 Several factors may cause a person with MS to experience episodes of jelly legs.
-According to an article from BMC Neurology, people diagnosed with MS who are also sensitive to heat experience worse symptoms — including leg weakness — in extreme temperatures.
-As one MyMSTeam member shared, “If it is hot outside and I try to do a lot, my legs will give out or become like Jell-O.”
+According to an article in the medical journal BMC Neurology, people diagnosed with MS who are also sensitive to heat experience worse symptoms — including leg weakness — in warm temperatures or if their body overheats from physical activity.

 Another said, “Midwest humid summer days promote heavy MS legs for me.”